Clean Architecture With Quarkus

 I did some research and found this post at “Sourced Blog”, which describes how to setup multiple modules with Quarkus.
 The blog post uses Maven to manage dependencies, but I noticed that the linked example project uses Gradle instead.

-I have never used Gradle before in any significant project, but I have to admit that the build.gradle-file in the example look much simpler than the pom.xml files that I have written most of the time.
+I have never used Gradle before in any significant project, but I have to admit that the build.gradle-file in the example looks much simpler than the pom.xml files that I have written most of the time.
 So I tried to do it with Gradle.

 Spoiler: It didn’t work well